Best 55+ Communities in Delray Beach (2026): Prices, HOA & Lifestyle

 Valencia Falls — Delray Beach

-Valencia Falls is an older GL Homes community in West Delray ($500K–$800K) with an established resident base and active social programming.
-Similar vintage to Valencia Palms — homes vary in condition.
-For buyers comparing Falls and Palms in the same search, it typically comes down to specific home and location preferences rather than lifestyle fit.
+Valencia Falls is an established GL Homes community in West Delray with an active social calendar and no golf course — a putting green only.
+Similar vintage to Valencia Palms, and the two compete directly.
+For buyers comparing Falls and Palms in the same search, it usually comes down to a specific home and a specific location within West Delray rather than a lifestyle difference.

 The Honest Take on Delray Beach 55+ Communities